jugshaurya/showcase/mdx-blogs/stl.md

 ## Priority Queue or heap

 - A priority queue is just like a normal queue data structure except that each element inserted is associated with a “priority”.
-- It supports the usual push(), pop(), top() etc operations, but is specifically designed so that its first element is always the greatest of the elements it contains, i.e. max heap.
+- It supports the usual push(), pop(), top(), etc operations, but is specifically designed so that its first element is always the greatest of the elements it contains, i.e. max heap.
 - In STL, priority queues take three template parameters:
 ```cpp
 template <class T, class Container = vector<T>, class Compare = less<typename Container::value_type>>
 class priority_queue;
 ```
 - The first element of the template defines the class of each element.
-It can be user-defined classes or primitive data-types.
-Like in you case it can be int, float or double.
+It can be user-defined classes or primitive data types.
+Like in your case it can be int, float, or double.
 - The second element defines the container to be used to store the elements.
 The standard container classes std::vector and std::dequeue fulfill these requirements.
 It is usually the vector of the class defined in the first argument.
 Like in our case it can be `vector<int>, vector<float>, vector<double>`.
-- The third element is the comparative class.
-By default it is `less<T>` but can be changed to suit your need.
+- The third element is a comparative class.
+By default, it is `less<T>` but can be changed to suit your need.
 For min heap it can be changed to `greater<T>`.
 - inside <queue> header file only
-- using vector as underline container
+- using vector as the underline container
   - `priority_queue<int> pq;` <!-- default is max heap -->
   - `priority_queue<int, vector<int> , greater<int> > pq;` <!-- min heap -->
   - push() => O(logn)